Ponderosa pine forest: Wildfire

-Before successful fire exclusion, temperature and precipitation patterns combined with natural and human ignitions allowed fires to burn the dry ponderosa pine forests at relatively frequent (e.g., < 40 years) intervals.
+Before successful fire exclusion, temperature and precipitation patterns combined with natural and human ignitions allowed fires to burn the dry ponderosa pine forests at relatively frequent (e.g., < 40 years) intervals, even as frequent as every 6.5 years in Arizona.
 Cultural burning by Native Americans augmented and even dominated burning in several locations.
 In the northern Rocky Mountains of Idaho and western Montana, dry settings of ponderosa pine forests historically burned by low severity surface fires that did not kill overstory trees at 15 to 23 year mean return intervals.

-Ponderosa pine forests appear to have evolved with fire and many authors have suggested that their composition and structure are dependent on the vegetation’s relations with fire.
+Ponderosa pine forests appear to have evolved with fire and many authors have suggested that their composition and structure are dependent on the vegetation's relations with fire.
 However, when wildfires burn altered ponderosa pine forests, the extent or area burned is similar to historical times but they tend to burn more severely.
 They often kill large continuous expanses of vegetation, consume the forest floor, volatilize nutrients, provide for exotic species introductions, increase soil erosion, and, in general, create forest conditions that may not be favorable to society.
 The long-term consequences are not well understood for issues such as water quality and wildlife habitat.
 Nor will the sense of place that forests often provide which, in some cases, will not be replaced for many generations.